 So if you are married, your spouse is your husband or wife.

-If you have a spouse, meaning that you are married, then you will generally speaking have more legal rights than an unmarried couple who are living together.
+If you have a spouse, meaning that you are married, then you will, generally speaking, have more legal rights than an unmarried couple who are living together.

-When discussing spouse meaning, many people believe that there is a common-law version of marriage that it’s possible to acquire if a couple live together for a long period of time.
+When discussing spouse meaning, many people believe that there is a common-law version of marriage that it’s possible to acquire if a couple lives together for a long period of time.
 Sometimes, people who are cohabiting are even referred to as ‘common-law partners’.

 In legal terms, spouse meaning does not extend to people who live together and are not married.
 There is no such thing as a common-law husband or wife.

-There are no specific laws which deal with the separation of cohabiting (unmarried) couples.
+There are no specific laws that deal with the separation of cohabiting (unmarried) couples.
 So if there are any issues, such as who has a right to the family home, resolving conflict can be complicated.

 If you are not married and live together, it may be possible to formalise your arrangements with your partner by entering into a cohabitation agreement.
-This is a legal agreement which sets out your rights and obligations towards each other.
+This is a legal agreement that sets out your rights and obligations towards each other.
 Your solicitor should be able to advise you if this would be appropriate in your circumstances.